 Labor Force and Unemployment Rate for Cities and Census Designated Places

 The Labor Force and Unemployment Rate for Cities and Census Designated Places (CDPs) are updated monthly.
 Data for Cities and CDPs is limited to not seasonallyadjusted labor force and unemployment rates.
 Estimates of employment by industry are not available for Cities and CDPs.
 Please see the about the data section for additional information about how the data is produced and possible data limitations.
-The last data released was for November 2014, for a complete schedule of future data release please visits our 2014 Release Schedule.
+The last data released was for December 2014, for a complete schedule of future releases, please visit our Data Release Schedule.

 - Data for All County Sub-Areas